peko/hilbert-dna/README.md

 # hilbert-dna
-DNA visualization based on hilbert curve
+DNA visualization based on hilbert curve.

+Potentialy can generate tiled map for huge datasets.
+There are no restrictions on the amount of data, because data is processed in small chunks.

+<a href="">Demo</a>

 DNA of Drosophila melanogaster ~167M nucleotides
 ------------------------------------------------

-<a href="https://www.ncbi.nlm.nih.gov/genome/47?genome_assembly_id=1508903">Part of genome of an fruit fly.</a> Image contains 67M nucleotides.
+<a href="https://www.ncbi.nlm.nih.gov/genome/47?genome_assembly_id=1508903">Data sourece</a> Image contains 67M nucleotides.

 - [A]denine - Red
 - [G]uanine - Green